Padmajaa-S/GreenWay/README.md

 - **Image Upload & Verification:** Users upload product images, which are checked using AI-powered similarity detection to ensure authenticity.
 - **Return Status Tracking:** Users can track the progress of their return (e.g., "Pending Review," "Approved," "Rejected," "Under Processing").
 - **Return History:** View past return requests along with refund amounts and statuses.
-- **Spam Detection System:** If a user is flagged for frequent suspicious returns, they will receive a warning, and their returns may be subjected to additional verification.
+- **Fraud Detection System:** If a user is flagged for frequent suspicious returns, they will receive a warning, and their returns may be subjected to additional verification.
 - **Eco-Friendly Insights:** Users are shown sustainability metrics (e.g., "Your return has helped reduce X kg of waste").
 - **Customer Support:** Integrated chatbot or ticketing system for users to inquire about their returns.